ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 # First, create a lab07 repo

 Go to github.com and create a new empty repo called spis18-lab07-Name1-Name2.
-When creating the repo import the starter file from this git repo: TBA
+When creating the repo import the starter file from this git repo: `https://github.com/ucsd-cse-spis-2018/lab07starter.git`

 Then use `git clone` to clone this into your `~/github` directory.